alexanderDymshyts/flaschenpost_frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## My own notes

+Sorry, i did not write any tests for this test project.

+Frontend is pretty simple, so to make project more interesting I've added RxState.
+I made one global state und two controllers with local and global states.

+Also I've added some cashing example.
+And yes, every time to show modals is not the best desision, I know.

+I've reviewed design and made small chages.
+I am designer, I see it this way :)